StuartCTS/kcc-demo/README.md

 # kcc-demo
-Using the GCP Config Connector to provision GCP infra from k8s
+Using the GCP Config Connector (KCC) to provision GCP infra from k8s.

+This repo show how to provision GCP infra from a k8s cluster outside of GCP (i.e. on-GKE).
+Note the approach below is purely for demoing from a local cluster - it should NOT be seen as a secure way of deploying infra; for that see the installation on GKE clusters using Workload Identity.
+It does however demonstrate the principle of using the k8s control plane and declarative methods to control the state of infrastructure.

 ## Requirements
-`kubectl` access to k8s cluster (tested with `Docker Desktop for Mac`, but `kind`, `Minikube` should all be ok)
+`kubectl` access to k8s cluster (tested with `Docker Desktop for Mac`, but `kind`, `Minikube`, `k3s` etc should all be ok).

+NOTE: KCC can be pretty resource hungry - if demoing on local machine eg Docker For Desktop k8s on Mac - ensure you have enough CPU/RAM assigned

 Ability to create roles i.e.
-`kubectl auth can-i create roles`
-- answer should be 'yes'
+`kubectl auth can-i create roles` - answer should be 'yes'

 Access to an appropriate GCP project via `gcloud` with ability to create service accounts, enable APIs etc